ethan-ck/Alexandria/System Analysis and Design/Chapter 4 - Requirements Engineering.md

 		- Accurate statement of system requirements

 - Rapid Application Development
-	- Group approac like JAD
+	- Group approach like JAD
 	- Four phase life cycle that parallels the traditional SDLC
 	- Reduces cost and developmental time
 	- Increases the probability of success